Gabriel0liver/GoFinds/README.md

 - GET /users
   - renders the users list
 - GET /users/:userid
+  - if id invalid redirect to 404
   - renders users posts
 - GET /posts/:postid
+  - if id invalid redirect to 404
   - reders posts details
 - POST /posts/:postid/remove
   - redirect to /posts/:postid if user id is not the same as logged in